svenbolte/plugin-report/README.txt

 Special thanks go to [Tristen Forsythe Brown](http://tristen.ca/) for the [tablesort JavaScript library](https://github.com/tristen/tablesort) licensed under the MIT License.

 == Changelog ==

+= 9.2.1-10 (2022-05-25) =
+from master: Added detection for plugins that have been closed in the wordpress.org repository changed listing, if not on wordpress but on github repository or forked, forked and closed dont get critical color unless still updated

 = 9.2.0.2.8-10 (2022-05-25) =
 more information about used theme and compatibility